 Primary Angioplasty For Acute MI

-Primary angioplasty, commonly known as percutaneous coronary intervention (PCI), is a minimally invasive cardiological procedure which is performed to treat narrowed or blocked coronary arteries.
-The procedure can be performed as a primary treatment for acute MI so as to restore the normal supply of oxygenated blood to the heart tissues.
+Primary angioplasty, commonly known as primary percutaneous coronary intervention (PPCI), is a minimally invasive cardiological procedure which is performed to treat narrowed or blocked coronary artery during the heart attack The procedure can be performed as a primary treatment for acute MI so as to restore the normal supply of oxygenated blood to the heart tissues.

 What is acute MI?

 MI stands for myocardial infarction which is the medical term used for what is commonly known as a heart attack.
-It is a serious condition marked by thedeath of the myocardium which results from the lack of oxygen supply.
-This is usually triggered by a severe blockage in the coronary arteries which can be a result of plaque formation.
+It is a serious condition marked by the death of the myocardium which results from the lack of oxygen supply.
+This is usually triggered by a severe blockage in the coronary arteries which is usaully a result of clot formation over ruptured plaque.
 Plaque refers to the unwanted cholesterol, fats and other cellular wastes suspended in our blood that accumulate on the inner walls of the arteries and restrict the normal flow of blood.
 This prevents the oxygenated blood from reaching the heart muscles which leads to chronic tissue damage.

 What are the symptoms of MI?

 The symptoms of the myocardial infarction are sudden and abrupt.
-A person experiencing the problem is likely to experience severe chest pain and difficulty with breathing.
+A person experiencing the problem is likely to experience sudden onset of severe chest pain associated with difficulty in breathing.
 These are often accompanied by other symptoms that include:

 - Fatigue and tiredness